AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2025/2025-07-26-story-points-arent-problem/story-points-arent-problem.md

 **Examples**

-- Technical investigation for new features
+- Technical investigation for new features or bugs
 - Work that's difficult to feature flag
 - Cross-team coordination